BeastcraftGaming/KDAG-WEB-25ME10163-KashyapTandel/README.md

 I had made the quiz system so that it is easy to implement multiple answer questions in future if needed.
 I wasn't able to implement a countdown timer due to time constraints.

 note: no AI was used in making the javascript code.
 But had to take a lot of help from google and chatgpt for CSS as I didn't had time to learn it.
-But I had make sure I understand everything first.
+And I will ensure that I will acquire that skill too once I get time.